Hi, I’m Simon and despite receiving threats from the Home Wealth Business scammers, I will not take this review down because you deserve the truth.

 To satisfy our compliance obligations, we are required to obtain certain identification documents from all of our clients.
 Any documents that you provide will be treated with the utmost care and diligence.”

 You’ll be asked for your passport and driving license.
-You’ll need to provide proof of address like a utility bill or bank statement and most alarmingly – you’ll need to send photos of both the front and back of the credit card you used to make deposits.
+You’ll need to provide proof of address like a utility bill or bank statement and most alarmingly – you’ll need to send photos of both the front and back of the credit card you used to make the deposits.

 This is a huge red flag!
 Legit companies like PayPal will never ask you for this information.